Perun108/my_notes_and_settings/Vim/neovim.md

 vim.keymap.set("n", "\\ge", "<Plug>CamelCaseMotion_ge")
 ```
 I could not use this (it didn't work): `vim.g.camelcasemotion_key = '\\'`
+2. I cound't get it to work with `c` and `d` - only motions would work,
+but not editing/deleting parts of CamelCase words.

+So, I found this wonderful plugin: https://github.com/chaoren/vim-wordmotion

+I just set `vim.g.wordmotion_prefix="\\"` and it all worked as I need!

 ### Save and open last opened files (buffers)
 At first I used persistence and would open last session with <leader>Ss